saltyorg/docs/docs/sandbox/apps/gluetun.md

     For example, to route `qbittorrent` through Gluetun, the entry would be `qbittorrent_docker_network_mode_default: "container:gluetun"`.

+    For example, to route `qbittorrent2` through Gluetun, the entry would be `qbittorrent2_docker_network_mode_default: "container:gluetun2"`.

     !!! important
         The caveat with instances is that each instance will need a unique Gluetun instance to avoid port collision.